-Netflix’s “Ripley” isn’t just a show: it’s a visual feast in gorgeous monochrome.
+Netflix's “Ripley” isn't just a show: it's a visual feast in gorgeous monochrome.
 I am sure that by now, you have watched it or at least know about it from the many discussions online.
-The director’s choice to film in black-and-white seems to have divided opinions, as it seems to be the case with everything these days.
-But to me, the absence of colour creates a world of stark contrasts, highlighting the psychological depths and moral ambiguity of Patricia Highsmith’s captivating story.
+The director's choice to film in black-and-white seems to have divided opinions, as is the case with almost everything these days.
+But to me, the absence of colour creates a world of stark contrasts, highlighting the psychological depths and moral ambiguity of Patricia Highsmith's captivating story.

 Being born in a time when we could still watch black-and-white on television (let alone have a black-and-white TV), I also feel this stylistic choice perfectly represents the years in which the story unfolds.
 Perhaps it doesn't reach the same artistic peaks, but it reminds me of old films like “The Third Man” or “M”.
 Almost every frame in this TV series is a photography masterpiece.